Sumeet-R/HackTheKeyboard/README.md

 # HackTheKeyboard
 <h3>A tiny keylogger coded with just 15 lines of Python script, which captures keystrokes and sends them to your web server.</h3>

-<b>Warning</b>: This keylogger project is prepared for those who would like to ethically test on systems for the purpose of Ethical Hacking/Penetration Testing such as testing the end-point, SIEM, HIPS bypasses and detection etc. The program should be not be used for any illegal activities such as running the compiled version of this code in a user machine without his/her consent, distributing it by means of spamming/phishing campaigns etc.
+<b>Warning</b>: This keylogger project is prepared for those who would like to understand working and behaviour of keyloggers, ethically test on systems for the purpose of Ethical Hacking/Penetration Testing such as testing the end-point security, SIEM, HIPS bypasses and detection etc. The program should be not be used for any illegal activities such as running the compiled version of this code in a user machine without his/her consent, distributing it by means of spamming/phishing campaigns etc.

 <b>How stuff works?</b>
 This KeyLogger uses two main packages (Keyboard and Requests)